Exporting rudof as an MCP server

 You can combine all parameters as needed.

-For example, to run the MCP server with http-sse transport on port 8080 under the route rdf:
+For example, to run the MCP server with streamable-http transport on port 8080 under the route rdf:

-If you want to use the http-sse transport, you need to deploy an Authorization Server (AS) for authentication.
+If you want to use the streamable-http transport, you need to deploy an Authorization Server (AS) for authentication.
 This section explains how to set it up using Docker Desktop.

 Deploying the Authorization Server